Anderson–Jerome Avenues station: Description

 The reinforced concrete station structure extended from the end of the tunnel from the Sedgwick Avenue station over Jerome Avenue.
 The tunnel emerges from the basement of an apartment building on Anderson Avenue.
 A portion of the island platform is in the tunnel.
 The station had entrances at each end of the structure on each side of Jerome Avenue and Anderson Avenue.
 A grate where the main staircase used to go up toward the platform still exists.
 The entire structure was on a private right-of-way.
-The tunnel is still intact to this day.
+The tunnel is still intact to this day, but is sealed off.

 The structure east of the station was a two track steel structure north of 162nd Street that curved north to ramp up to the IRT Jerome Avenue Line elevated structure on River Avenue.
 The ramp was integrated with the Jerome Avenue Line structure and a stub of the curve remains, pointing toward the new Yankee Stadium.
 North of the curve stub, the lower track structures gradually ramp up to the meet the Jerome Avenue mainline from 164th Street and 166th Street; the ramps structures are located between the outer Jerome Avenue local tracks and inner express track.
 An IRT electric substation is north of the curve stub.

 Although the station is no longer accessible, the site is home to many pieces of graffiti.
 Trash also litters the station and trees are sprouting where the tracks formerly lay.
 This station used to be accessible, although the route is not intended for use, through the Sedgwick Avenue station.
 A footbridge connects with an abandoned park, where the tunnel used to be open to urban explorers.
 Today, however, the entrance is boarded up, and fences are placed with the intention to deter intruders.
 The building atop which the station sits is still visible at the intersection of East 162nd Street and Jerome Avenue.